peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 ## Digital Credential Proof of Possession

-The Wallet that holds a Digital Credential, when requests a Status Attestation, MUST demonstrate the proof of possession of the Credential to the Credential Issuer.
+The Wallet Instance that holds a Digital Credential, when requests a Status Attestation, MUST demonstrate the proof of possession of the Digital Credential to the Credential Issuer.

-Ther proof of possession is made by enclosing the Credential in an object (JWT) signed with the key referenced in the Credential.
+Ther proof of possession is made by enclosing the Digital Credential in an object (JWT) signed with the private key that its related public key is referenced in the Digital Credential.

 Below a non-normative example of a Credential proof of possession with the JWT headers and payload represented without applying signature and